Beasts of Asia

 Beasts of Asia (Korean: 비스트 오브 아시아) is an internationally co-produced children's and youth drama by EBS.
 The series features different myths from 12 Asian countries that have been reinterpreted in a contemporary way.
 Its first season aired on EBS 1TV every Sunday with five episodes from June 20 to July 18, 2021, starring An Jin-hyeon, Jang Mun-ik, and Lee Kyoung-yoon.

 Its second season, Beasts of Asia 2, was broadcast on EBS 1TV from October 5 to October 19, 2022, every Wednesday to Friday.
-Kim Min-seo, from the first episode of the previous season, now lead the narration of the seven stories.
+Kim Min-seo, from the first episode of the previous season, now leads the narration of the seven stories.

 Series overview

 Synopsis

 Beasts of Asia follows the story of the myths of 12 Asian countries, with a focus on Story Hunters - Sol, Min, Teo, and Eun-ho.
 Story Hunters are a small group of races with memories before the souls of humans and animals split.
 They seek out stories of people who have seen or benefited from talking beasts through "Cocoon", an online hub for Asian youth.